GSecurity1979/Notes/Guide to Star Trek Online.md

 doing less dmg because 1st wep drained power.

 # Math
-+dmg * +bonus dmg/haste/crit severity * wpnpwr/acc/[dmg]
+dmg * speed (it is irrelevant if you have +10% dmg or + 10% bonus dmg or +10% dmg mod or +10% crit severity)

 # Pvp
 Pvp relies on not being targeted by using intel team, sci stealth consoles, high defense value and surgical strikes for dmg.
 You may want to disable your enemy first with subnuke and holds.
 If everything fails, you can use high dmg clickies.
-You may want control immunity rep trait.
 Use subnuke first, then holds, any weapon boosts, then SS III.
+You may want to stack immunities from all sources.

 # Where to do research:
 https://vger.netlify.app (turn on description search in options in top right)